twni2016/pomdp-baselines/docs/run_commands.md

 4. Hard: `*`-Dir (relatively complicated dynamics), `*`-V (long-term inference), `*`-Generalize (extrapolation)

 ## Best Configs / Variants
-To run the best variant of our implemention, please refer to [our_details.md](our_details.md), and then change the corresponding hyperparameters in the config files.
+To run the best variant of our implementation, please refer to [our_details.md](our_details.md), and then change the corresponding hyperparameters in the config files.

 ## Specific Running Commands for Each Subarea